A brute-force search for R-symmetric Wess-Zumino models: Introduction

 The rest of this paper is arranged as follows.
-Section 2 reviews the Nelson-Seiberg theorem, its extensions and counterexamples.
-Section 3 sets up the data structure to describe R-symmetric Wess-Zumino models.
-Section 4 discusses the issue of redundancy from reducible models which should be eliminated from the dataset.
-Section 5 presents the search algorithm and results.
-Section 6 interpret the results and discusses other issues not covered in our current work.
+Section \ref{sec:02} reviews the Nelson-Seiberg theorem, its extensions and exceptions.
+Section \ref{sec:03} sets up the data structure to describe R-symmetric Wess-Zumino models.
+Section \ref{sec:04} discusses the issue of redundancy from reducible models which should be eliminated from the dataset.
+Section \ref{sec:05} presents the search algorithm and results.
+Section \ref{sec:06} interpret the results and discusses other issues not covered in our current work.
+Appendix \ref{app:a} gives the full list of models in our dataset.
+Appendix \ref{app:b} analyzes exceptional models in the dataset.